Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-10-03-applying-fastai-best-practices-to-a-kaggle-competition.md

 I am sharing my solution, methodology and a bunch of efficient helper functions as a way to anchor these learnings and for beginners who want to get better.

+Topics covered in the notebook:
+- Fastai helper functions to clean and numericalize a data set.
+- A function to reduce the memory usage of your DataFrame.
+- A methodology to quickly run a model to gain a better understanding of our dataset
+- How Exploratory Data Analysis informs our feature engineering decisions
+- Feature selection using LGBM's ` feature_importance` attribute.
+- Crossvalidation for TimeSeriesSplit and StratifiedKFold with LGBM
+- The code and helper functions for stacking and ensembling models
+- Fastai tips and tricks throughout the notebook

 # 2. About this dataset

 In this competition we are predicting the probability that an online transaction is fraudulent, as denoted by the binary target `isFraud`.
 The data comes from [Vesta Corporation's](https://trustvesta.com/) real-world e-commerce transactions and contains a wide range of features from device type to product features.